Archie Barwick: Early life

-World War I
+First World War

-Archie Barwick enlisted in World War I at 24 years of age at Randwick, New South Wales on the 24 August 1914, in what was expected to be a great adventure, just 3 weeks after the British Empire declared war on the German Empire.
+Archie Barwick enlisted for service in the First World War at Randwick, New South Wales, on the 24 August 1914, just three weeks after the British Empire declared war on the German Empire.
 He served mostly in the 1st Battalion (aka Sydney Regiment) in C Company.
 He was enthusiastic about enlisting, recording in his diary that he "threw 2 or 3 somersaults" in celebration.
-He was measured by the Army at 5' 4" height and 152lbs weight, with ruddy complexion, fair hair and blue eyes.
-He was equipped for the infantry at Randwick Racecourse Camp, and underwent basic training at Kensington Racecourse Camp (now UNSW) for 7 weeks.
-Barwick embarked in the First Australian Imperial Force (AIF) sailing on the steamship HMAT A19 'Afric' on 18 October 1914 and stopped at Albany, Western Australia, from 25 to 31 October 1914 for a gathering of military ships.
-The First Convoy was then formed, comprising 38 transport ships, full of adventurers off to war, and escorted by 4 warships.
-Tragically for most of the men on board, they left Australia for the very last time on 1 November 1914.
-They sailed north across the Indian Ocean and were warned about the presence of enemy warships on 8 November 1914, and then the ships were blacked out at night.
-As the convoy passed the Cocos Islands the next day, the escort cruiser HMAS 'Sydney' detached.
-It fought a battle with the German cruiser 'Emden' and destroyed it on 9 November (memorial gun in Hyde Park, Sydney).
-The convoy stopped at Colombo, British Ceylon (now Sri Lanka), from 15 to 16 November for supplies, and the battle scarred 'Sydney' rejoined them.
-The convoy continued to Suez, Egypt, Africa and stopped from 1-2 December 1914 for military instructions, and then sailed north through the Suez Canal on 3 December and reached Alexandria, Egypt on 5 December.
-Barwick and the 1st Battalion disembarked into the exotic and historical land of Egypt on 9 December 1914.
-They went by train south to its capital city of Cairo and set up Mena Camp beneath the famous Pyramids.
+He was measured by the army at 5' 4" height and 152lbs weight, with ruddy complexion, fair hair and blue eyes.
+He was equipped for the infantry at Randwick Racecourse Camp, and underwent basic training at Kensington Racecourse Camp for seven weeks.
+Barwick embarked as part of the Australian Imperial Force (AIF), sailing on the steamship HMAT A19 Afric on 18 October 1914 and stopped at Albany, Western Australia, from 25 to 31 October for a gathering of military ships.
+The first convoy was then formed, comprising 38 transport ships and escorted by four warships, and departed Australia on 1 November.
+They sailed north across the Indian Ocean and were warned about the presence of enemy warships on 8 November, and then the ships were blacked out at night.
+As the convoy passed the Cocos Islands the next day, the escort cruiser detached.
+It fought a battle with the German cruiser Emden and destroyed it on 9 November.
+The convoy stopped at Colombo, British Ceylon (now Sri Lanka), from 15 to 16 November for supplies, and the battle scarred Sydney rejoined them.
+The convoy continued to Suez, Egypt, and stopped from 1–2 December for military instructions, and then sailed north through the Suez Canal on 3 December and reached Alexandria on 5 December.
+Barwick and the 1st Battalion disembarked on 9 December 1914.
+They went by train south to Egypt's capital city of Cairo and set up Mena Camp beneath the pyramids.
 Barwick, like many soldiers, climbed the Pyramid of Khafre and the Pyramid of Khufu, and considered the limestone capped Khafre to be the more difficult.
-He celebrated Christmas away from family and home, and in the winter there.
-They underwent military training for 3 months including musketry and attack tactics and co-ordinating with other units.
-During regular periods of leave they would usually go into Cairo, and explore the maze of souks (aka markets) and have wild parties in the cafes and bars.
-He was joined in C Company of 1st Battalion by his young brother Len Barwick on 3 April 1915, as they were leaving Mena Camp.
-They were fortunate in having each of others friendship, support and care, to help survive the hard, desperate and violent war years.
+They underwent military training for three months, which included musketry and attack tactics and co-ordinating with other units.
+He was joined in C Company of the 1st Battalion by his young brother, Len Barwick, on 3 April 1915, as they were leaving Mena Camp.